MTG/makam-symbolic-phrase-segmentation/README.md

 Usage
 ------------------------------------------------------------------
 You can use the tool either from the MATLAB itself, or by calling the MATLAB binaries provided.
-For the calls, refer to the phraseSeg_matlab_demo.m and phraseSeg_mcr_demo.sh, respectively.
+Refer to the phraseSeg_matlab_demo.m and phraseSeg_mcr_demo.sh, respectively, for how to call the code.

 If you want to work on/observe how each individual step is called refer to individual_functions_demo.m.